aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geo-data-conversion/convert-shapefile-to-geojson/_index.md

 A: Yes, you can download a free trial from the [Aspose website](https://releases.aspose.com/).

 ## Conclusion
 By following these steps you now know **how to convert shapefile to geojson** efficiently using **Aspose.GIS for .NET**.
 This capability unlocks seamless **geospatial data interoperability**, letting you feed spatial data into modern web maps, APIs, and analytics pipelines.
-Explore the broader **GIS data format conversion** features of Aspose.GIS to handle KML, GML, and raster formats as your projects grow.
+Explore the broader **GIS data format conversion** features of Aspose.GIS to handle KML, GML, raster formats, and more as your projects evolve.

 ---

-**Last Updated:** 2025-11-30
+**Last Updated:** 2026-02-02
 **Tested With:** Aspose.GIS for .NET 24.11
 **Author:** Aspose